NeuroHackademy2024/diffusion-mri/README.md

      3. Output directory
      4. No need to modify subject id within the script
      5. Look at acquisition parameters to obtain the voxel resolution or modify according to desired voxel size
-     6. Point to your freesurface license
+     6. Point to your freesurfer license
    - After it is done, manually inspect the HTML and figures files for each subject
 4. Run QSIprep reconstruction `/code/003_Run_QSI_Recon.sh`
    - To run the script do on Terminal: `./003_Run_QSI_Recon.sh <SUBID>`